sdjge/EE.js/README.md

 name: "coal", // name your material
 type: "dust", // your material type -- ("dust","metal","gem")
 baseItem: "dust", //*base item is
-processedTypes: ["dust"], //*processed types in the table below
+processedTypes: ["dust","fluid"], //*processed types in the table below
 color: ["#393e46", "#2e2e2e", "#261e24", "#1f1721", "#1c1c1e"], //*need 5 colors
 burnTime: 1600, //*if can burn / time is tick
-strata: vanillaComplementStratas, //*type of strata -- *Required if “ore” is present in the processing type*
+strata: vanillaComplementStratas, //*type of strata -- *Required if “ore” is present in the processing type* fluidType:"thin" //*types: "thin","thick" and "custom", if it's thin or thick it will use first color(color[0]),
+// but custom has more configs! that need another color to color the fluid if you want,
+// first color is the bucket color, and you need more textures named to "${name}_still" and "${name}_flowing" like vanilla.
 drop: {item: "minecraft:raw_iron",min: 1,max: 1,}, //*drops of ore block
 harvestLevel: "stone", //*tool levels need
 smallStorageBlock: true,//*Is the recipe for storage cubes 4*4 or 9*9